Skip to content

 Frequently Asked Questions

-AI receptionists complement rather than completely replace human staff.
-They handle routine tasks like appointment booking and basic inquiries, allowing human receptionists to focus on complex patient needs, in-person interactions, and clinical support.
-Many practices use AI for after-hours coverage and overflow calls while maintaining human staff during business hours.
-This hybrid approach maximizes efficiency while preserving the personal touch patients value in healthcare settings.
+No, not entirely.
+AI receptionists handle routine tasks like booking and basic inquiries, freeing human staff to focus on complex patient needs and in-person care.
+Most practices use AI for after-hours and overflow coverage while keeping human staff during business hours, preserving the personal touch patients expect.

 Was this article helpful?